84 best TV shows and series to watch on Netflix

 Happy Valley

-Sally Wainwright it one of Britain’s most prolific and gifted drama writers – she’s the genius behind Gentleman Jack, Last Tango in Halifax and Unforgiven.
-This razor sharp BBC1 series is right up there with her very best work and although it is technically catalogued as a crime drama it is so much more.
+Sally Wainwright is one of Britain’s most prolific and gifted drama writers – she’s the genius behind Gentleman Jack, Last Tango in Halifax and Unforgiven.
+This razor sharp BBC One series is right up there with her very best work and although it is technically catalogued as a crime drama, it is so much more.

 Set in Yorkshire, the show stars Sarah Lancashire, Siobhan Finneran and Steve Pemberton, and tells the story of a police officer, Catherine, searching for the man who raped her late daughter, Becky.
 James Norton plays the criminal she is looking for, skinhead Tommy Lee Royce, and if you’re a fan of James in his nice guy Grantchester role it’s worth watching this just to see his incredible range as an actor.
 Sarah Lancashire steals the show though with a pitch-perfect, funny, distressing and ultimately BAFTA-winning performance.